Aging in Place Canada

 For the first time in history older adults outnumber children in Canada.

-Aging in place means having the health, social supports, and services one needs to live safely and independently in their home or community for as long as they wish and are able.
+Aging in place or Living in Place means having the health, social supports, and services one needs to live safely and independently in their home or community for as long as they wish and are able.

 Stakeholders across Canada are working effortlessly on advocacy, standard development, expanding services, creating products and innovative technology to supprt Canada's older adults to afe safely and live in place.
 Here are some of the recent statistics and funding developments in Canada related to aging in place.